andyautida14/personal-website/content/blog/hello-world/hello-world.md

 That's why I need a good static website generator, and I found [Eleventy](https://www.11ty.dev/) which I think supports all the features I need for the blog, and much more.
 I initially thought of making one myself, but I'm pleasantly surprised that today's static website generators are pretty good.

-First, I skimmed through their documentation to check out their features, and then I found that they already have this [Eleventy Base Blog](https://github.com/11ty/eleventy-base-blog), which is neat, because I don't have to start from scratch, even though starting from scratch is also not that bad since it looks very easy to use.
+First, I skimmed through their documentation to check out their features, and then I found that they already have this [Eleventy Base Blog](https://github.com/11ty/eleventy-base-blog), which is neat, because I don't have to start from scratch.
+Although starting from scratch is also not that bad since it looks very easy to use.

 I then updated the home page a little bit to add my picture, name and link to social accounts, and now I have a blog site!